 So this year I choose to give thanks despite the facts that I still face many problems, including those that can preset themselves as stumbling blocks to goals.

-I recognize and experience the world wide recession that continues to impact me and other artists, plus loved ones who have been laid off or struggle to make ends meet with fewer hours or running small businesses where customers and orders remain limited.
+I recognized and experienced the world wide recession that continues to impact me and other artists, plus loved ones who have been laid off or struggle to make ends meet with fewer hours or running small businesses where customers and orders remain limited.
 I also have several of my dearest loved ones who are afflicted with the “gift” of health problems that they did not bring on through bad habits or neglect.
+Then came Covid-19.
+I survived it prior to there being a vaccine or new prescriptions that have proved effective.
+I have no long-term effects and give thanks for that.

-Facing the these almost overwhelming problems and more, I am determined to give thanks for the blessings that I am sure can from all the problems if I do my part to help correct the problems, help others and learn the lessons offered throughout the experience.
+Facing the these almost overwhelming problems and more, I am determined to give thanks for all the blessings that I can, even if I may not understand them all as blessings yet.

 I give thanks for my loved ones, including those who are no longer with us.
 It is a privilege to have loved and been loved by someone enough to need to mourn them.
 It is a blessing to have known someone who will be truly missed, because their contributions to our lives, communities and even the world are appreciated.